Skip to content

 • tenant in token matches requested tenant resource

-• DPoP proof is present when required
+• DPoP proof is present and valid when cnf.jkt is present

 Check: